 |Sony RX100 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.6||12.4||390||66|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Sony A7R and Sony RX1 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7R (⇒ rgt)||2400||no||3.0||1230||tilting||no||8000||4.0||no||no|